MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/New-ApplicationAccessPolicy.md

 ## PARAMETERS

 ### -AccessRight
-The AccessRight parameter specifies the permission that you want to assing in the application access policy.
+The AccessRight parameter specifies the permission that you want to assign in the application access policy.
 Valid values are:

 - RestrictAccess